FAQs

 5

 Braids have long been used within communities of origin across Latin America and the Americas, as well as within Chicana cultures, as symbols of connection, strength, and memory.
-Bows add softness without surrender.
-Together, they hold a tension that defines our history: resilience and tenderness coexisting on politicized bodies.

 What is the Chicana history behind Ponte Your Moños?